-Each February, Providence Children’s Film Festival (PCFF) presents the best of independent and international children’s film to families across our region during our annual 10-day Festival.
-Now we are delighted to invite educators, schools and youth groups to join us for special weekday screenings of exceptionally curated films, February 20-23.
+Each February, Providence Children’s Film Festival (PCFF) presents the best of independent and international children’s film to families across our region during our annual Festival.
+We are delighted to invite educators, schools and youth groups to join us for special weekday screenings of exceptionally curated films.

 Our thematic compilations of short films from around the world offer an exciting field trip opportunity!
 Each curated collection is filled with compelling and innovative stories designed for various age groups that will inspire creative and critical thinking in all of our young audiences.
 The two-hour programs include: an introduction by our ebullient programmer; the screening of a thematically-designed short film reel; lively post-screening discussion; ballots for audiences to vote for their favorite films; an announcement of the winners; and useful film guides to go home with your group that encourage further reflection and suggest activities to keep the conversations and creativity going!